purarue/proxy-jikan/README.md

 ./restart.sh
 ```

-Once the servers are running, I copy the cert.pem down to my machine, and test it with:
+Once the servers are running, I copy the cert.pem down to my machine, put it in the same folder as `example.py`, and test it with:

 ```
 PROXY_IP=41.193....
 PROXY_PORT=8001 PROXY_TOKEN=hello python3 example.py